 Reflexes are the body's responses to external and internal stimuli.
 Reflexes are unconditioned and conditioned.

-Unconditioned reflexes are congenital, constant, hereditarily transmitted reactions characteristic of representatives of this type of organisms.
-The unconditioned ones include pupillary, knee, Achilles and other reflexes.
-Some unconditioned reflexes are carried out only at a certain age, for example, during the breeding season, and with the normal development of the nervous system.
-Such reflexes include sucking and motor reflexes, which are already in an 18-week-old fetus.
+Unconditioned reflexes are innate, permanent, hereditarily transmitted reactions characteristic of representatives of a given type of organism.
+Unconditional ones include pupillary, knee, Achilles and other reflexes.
+Some unconditioned reflexes are carried out only at a certain age, for example during the reproductive period, and during normal development of the nervous system.
+Such reflexes include sucking and motor, which are already present in an 18-week fetus.

 Unconditioned reflexes are the basis for the development of conditioned reflexes in animals and humans.
-In children, as they grow up, they pass into synthetic complexes of reflexes, which increase the body's adaptability to environmental conditions.
+In children, as they grow older, they turn into synthetic complexes of reflexes that increase the body's adaptability to environmental conditions.

-Conditioned reflexes are adaptive reactions of the body, which are temporary and strictly individual.
-They occur in one or more members of the species that have been trained (trained) or exposed to the environment.
+Conditioned reflexes are adaptive reactions of the body that are temporary and strictly individual.
+They occur in one or more members of a species that have been subjected to training (training) or environmental influences.
 The development of conditioned reflexes occurs gradually, in the presence of certain environmental conditions, for example, the repetition of a conditioned stimulus.
-If the conditions for the development of reflexes are constant from generation to generation, then conditioned reflexes can become unconditioned and inherited over a number of generations.
-An example of such a reflex is the opening of the beak by blind and fledglings in response to the shaking of the nest by a bird arriving to feed them.
+If the conditions for the development of reflexes are constant from generation to generation, then conditioned reflexes can become unconditioned and be inherited over a series of generations.
+An example of such a reflex is the opening of the beak of blind and fledgling chicks in response to the shaking of the nest by a bird flying in to feed them.

 Conducted by I.P.
-Pavlov, numerous experiments have shown that the basis for the development of conditioned reflexes is made up of impulses coming through afferent fibers from extero- or interoreceptors.
-For their formation, the following conditions are required:
+Pavlov's numerous experiments showed that the basis for the development of conditioned reflexes are impulses arriving along afferent fibers from extero- or interoreceptors.
+For their formation the following conditions are necessary:

-a) the action of an indifferent (in the future, conditioned) stimulus should be earlier than the action of an unconditioned stimulus (for a defensive motor reflex, the minimum time difference is 0.1 s).
+a) the action of the indifferent (in the future conditioned) stimulus must be earlier than the action of the unconditioned stimulus (for a defensive motor reflex, the minimum time difference is 0.1 s).
 With a different sequence, the reflex is not developed or is very weak and quickly fades away;

-b) the action of the conditioned stimulus for some time must be combined with the action of the unconditioned stimulus, that is, the conditioned stimulus is reinforced by the unconditioned one.
+b) the action of the conditioned stimulus for some time must be combined with the action of the unconditioned stimulus, that is, the conditioned stimulus is reinforced by the unconditioned.
 This combination of stimuli should be repeated several times.

-Besides, a prerequisite the development of a conditioned reflex is the normal function of the cerebral cortex, the absence of painful processes in the body and extraneous stimuli.
-Otherwise, in addition to the developed reinforced reflex, an orientation reflex, or a reflex of internal organs (intestines, bladder, etc.) will also arise.
+Besides, prerequisite the development of a conditioned reflex is the normal function of the cerebral cortex, the absence of painful processes in the body and extraneous stimuli.
+Otherwise, in addition to the reinforced reflex being developed, an orientation reflex, or a reflex of the internal organs (intestines, bladder, etc.) will also occur.

 The mechanism of formation of a conditioned reflex.
-An active conditioned stimulus always causes a weak focus of excitation in the corresponding zone of the cerebral cortex.
-The attached unconditioned stimulus creates in the corresponding subcortical nuclei and in the cerebral cortex a second, stronger focus of excitation, which distracts the impulses of the first (conditioned), weaker stimulus.
-As a result, a temporary connection arises between the centers of excitation of the cerebral cortex; with each repetition (i.e., reinforcement) this connection becomes stronger.
+An active conditioned stimulus always causes a weak focus of excitation in the corresponding area of the cerebral cortex.
+The added unconditioned stimulus creates a second, stronger focus of excitation in the corresponding subcortical nuclei and the area of the cerebral cortex, which distracts the impulses of the first (conditioned), weaker stimulus.
+As a result, a temporary connection arises between the foci of excitation of the cerebral cortex; with each repetition (i.e., reinforcement), this connection becomes stronger.
 The conditioned stimulus turns into a conditioned reflex signal.

 To develop a conditioned reflex in a person, secretory, blinking or motor techniques with speech reinforcement are used; in animals - secretory and motor techniques with food reinforcement.

-The studies of I.P.
-Pavlova on the development of a conditioned reflex in dogs.
-For example, the task is to develop a reflex in a dog according to the salivary technique, that is, to induce salivation to a light stimulus, reinforced by food - an unconditioned stimulus.
+The studies of I.P. are widely known.
+Pavlov on the development of a conditioned reflex in dogs.
+For example, the task is to develop a reflex in a dog using the salivary method, that is, to induce salivation in response to a light stimulus, reinforced by food - an unconditioned stimulus.
 First, the light is turned on, to which the dog reacts with an indicative reaction (turns its head, ears, etc.).
-Pavlov called this reaction the “what is it?”
-Reflex.
-Then the dog is given food - an unconditioned stimulus (reinforcement).
-They act in this way several times.
-As a result, the orienting reaction appears less and less and then disappears altogether.
-In response to impulses that enter the cortex from two foci of excitation (in the visual zone and in the food center), a temporary connection between them is strengthened, as a result, the dog's saliva is released to a light stimulus even without reinforcement.
-This is because a trace of the movement of a weak impulse towards a strong one remains in the cerebral cortex.
+Pavlov called this reaction the “what is it?” reflex.
+Then the dog is given food - an unconditioned stimulus (reinforcer).
+This is done several times.
+As a result, the indicative reaction appears less and less often, and then disappears altogether.
+In response to impulses that enter the cortex from two foci of excitation (in the visual zone and in the food center), the temporary connection between them is strengthened, as a result, the dog salivates to the light stimulus even without reinforcement.
+This happens because a trace of the movement of a weak impulse towards a strong one remains in the cerebral cortex.
 The newly formed reflex (its arc) retains the ability to reproduce the conduction of excitation, that is, to carry out a conditioned reflex.

-The signal for the conditioned reflex can also be the trace left by the impulses of the present stimulus.
-For example, if you act with a conditioned stimulus for 10 s, and then give food a minute after it stops, then the light itself will not cause a conditioned reflex saliva separation, but a few seconds after it stops, the conditioned reflex will appear.
-Such a conditioned reflex is called a trace reflex.
+The trace left by the impulses of a present stimulus can also become a signal for a conditioned reflex.
+For example, if you are exposed to a conditioned stimulus for 10 s, and then give food a minute after it stops, then the light itself will not cause the conditioned reflex secretion of saliva, but a few seconds after its termination, the conditioned reflex will appear.
+This conditioned reflex is called a trace reflex.
 Trace conditioned reflexes develop with great intensity in children from the second year of life, contributing to the development of speech and thinking.

 To develop a conditioned reflex, a conditioned stimulus of sufficient strength and high excitability of the cells of the cerebral cortex are needed.
-In addition, the strength of the unconditioned stimulus must be sufficient, otherwise the unconditioned reflex will die out under the influence of a stronger conditioned stimulus.
-In this case, the cells of the cerebral cortex should be free from external stimuli.
+In addition, the strength of the unconditioned stimulus must be sufficient, otherwise the unconditioned reflex will be extinguished under the influence of a stronger conditioned stimulus.
+In this case, the cells of the cerebral cortex must be free from external stimuli.
 Compliance with these conditions accelerates the development of a conditioned reflex.

 Classification of conditioned reflexes.
 Depending on the method of development, conditioned reflexes are divided into: secretory, motor, vascular, reflexes-changes in internal organs and etc.

-A reflex that is developed by reinforcing a conditioned stimulus with an unconditioned one is called a first-order conditioned reflex.
-On its basis, you can develop a new reflex.
-For example, by combining a light signal with feeding a dog has developed a strong conditioned reflex of salivation.
-If you give a bell (sound stimulus) before the light signal, then after a few repetitions of this combination, the dog begins to salivate on the sound signal.
-This will be a second-order reflex, or a secondary reflex, supported not by an unconditioned stimulus, but by a first-order conditioned reflex.
+A reflex that is produced by reinforcing a conditioned stimulus with an unconditioned one is called a first-order conditioned reflex.
+Based on it, you can develop a new reflex.
+For example, by combining a light signal with feeding, a dog has developed a strong conditioned salivation reflex.
+If you give a bell (sound stimulus) before the light signal, then after several repetitions of this combination the dog begins to salivate in response to the sound signal.
+This will be a second-order reflex, or a secondary reflex, reinforced not by an unconditioned stimulus, but by a first-order conditioned reflex.

-In practice, it has been established that, on the basis of the secondary conditioned food reflex, it is not possible to develop conditioned reflexes of other orders in dogs.
-In children, it was possible to develop a conditioned reflex of the sixth order.
+In practice, it has been established that it is not possible to develop conditioned reflexes of other orders in dogs on the basis of the secondary conditioned food reflex.
+In children, it was possible to develop a sixth-order conditioned reflex.

-To develop conditioned reflexes of higher orders, a new indifferent stimulus must be “switched on” 10-15 s before the onset of the conditioned stimulus of the previously developed reflex.
+To develop conditioned reflexes of higher orders, you need to “switch on” a new indifferent stimulus 10–15 s before the onset of the conditioned stimulus of the previously developed reflex.
 If the intervals are shorter, then a new reflex will not appear, and the previously developed one will fade away, because inhibition will develop in the cerebral cortex.

-From the book Operant Behavior the author Skinner Burres Frederick
+From the book Operant Behavior author Skinner Burres Frederick

-CONDITIONAL REINFORCATIONS The stimulus presented in the operant reinforcement can be combined with another stimulus presented in the respondent conditioning.
+CONDITIONED REINFORCEMENTS A stimulus presented in operant reinforcement can be paired with another stimulus presented in respondent conditioning.
 In ch.
-4 we examined the conditions for acquiring the ability to evoke a reaction; here we will focus on the phenomenon
+4 we examined the conditions for acquiring the ability to cause a reaction; here we will focus on the phenomenon

-From the book Encyclopedia "Biology" (no illustrations) the author Gorkin Alexander Pavlovich
+From the book Encyclopedia “Biology” (without illustrations) author Gorkin Alexander Pavlovich

-Symbols and abbreviations AN - Academy of Sciences - EnglishATP - adenosine triphosphate - century, century - height - gram - year, years - hectare club. - depth arr. - mainly Greek. - Greek diam. - diameter - DNA length -
+Legend and abbreviations AN - Academy of Sciences. – EnglishATP – adenosinite triphosphatev., cc. - century, centuries high. – heightg – grammg., years. - year, years - hectare depth. – depth arr. – mainly Greek. – Greekdiam. – diameter dl. – DNA length –

-From the book Doping in Dog Breeding author Gourmet E G
+From the book Dopings in Dog Breeding by Gourmand E G

 3.4.2.
-Conditioned reflexes A conditioned reflex is a universal mechanism in the organization of individual behavior, due to which, depending on changes in external circumstances and the internal state of the body, associated for one reason or another with these changes
+Conditioned reflexes A conditioned reflex is a universal mechanism in the organization of individual behavior, due to which, depending on changes in external circumstances and the internal state of the body, it is associated for one reason or another with these changes.

-From the book Reactions and Behavior of Dogs in Extreme Conditions the author Gerd Maria Alexandrovna
+From the book Reactions and behavior of dogs in extreme conditions author Gerd Maria Alexandrovna

-Food Reflexes On days 2–4 of the experiments, the dogs' appetite was poor: they either did not eat anything, or ate 10–30% of the daily diet.
+Food reflexes On days 2–4 of the experiments, the dogs’ appetite was poor: they either did not eat anything or ate 10–30% of the daily ration.
 The weight of most animals at this time decreased by an average of 0.41 kg, which was significant for small dogs.
-Decreased significantly
+Significantly reduced

-From the book Evolutionary Genetic Aspects of Behavior: Selected Works the author
+From the book Evolutionary genetic aspects of behavior: selected works author

 Food reflexes.
-Weight During the transition period, dogs ate and drank poorly, with little or no reaction to the type of food.
-Weighing showed a slightly less weight loss than in the first training method (by an average of 0.26 kg).
-At the beginning of the normalization period, the animals
+Weight During the transition period, the dogs ate and drank poorly and had little or no reaction to the sight of food.
+Weighing showed a slightly smaller decrease in the weight of the animals than with the first method of training (on average by 0.26 kg).
+At the beginning of the normalization period, animals

 Are conditioned reflexes inherited?
-The question of the inheritance of conditioned reflexes - individual adaptive reactions organism, carried out by means of the nervous system, is a special case of the idea of the inheritance of any acquired characteristics of the organism.
+The question of the inheritance of conditioned reflexes - individual adaptive reactions organism, carried out through the nervous system, is a special case of the idea of inheritance of any acquired characteristics of the organism.
 This idea

-From the book Diseases of dogs (non-communicable) the author Panysheva Lidia Vasilievna
+From the book Dog Diseases (non-contagious) author Panysheva Lidiya Vasilievna

 From the book Do Animals Think? by Fischel Werner

-3. Conditioned reflexes General concept of a conditioned reflex.
-Unconditioned reflexes are the main innate foundation in the behavior of an animal, which provides (in the first days after birth, with constant parental care) the possibility of normal existence
+3. Conditioned reflexes General concept of conditioned reflex.
+Unconditioned reflexes are the main innate foundation in the behavior of an animal, which provides (in the first days after birth, with the constant care of parents) the possibility of normal existence

-From the book Anthropology and the Concepts of Biology the author
+From the book Anthropology and Concepts of Biology author

-Sexual reflexes and mating These reflexes in males include: accusatory, reflex of erection, copulation and ejaculation.
-The first reflex is expressed in sitting on the female and grasping her sides with the chest limbs.
-In females, this reflex is expressed in readiness for
+Sexual reflexes and mating These reflexes in males include: accusatory, erection, copulation and ejaculation reflex.
+The first reflex is expressed in mounting the female and clasping her sides with the thoracic limbs.
+In females, this reflex is expressed in the readiness of the prl

-From the book Behavior: An Evolutionary Approach the author Kurchanov Nikolay Anatolievich
+From the book Behavior: An Evolutionary Approach author Kurchanov Nikolay Anatolievich

 Ivan Petrovich Pavlov.
-Conditioned reflex There is no need to prove that IP Pavlov was an outstanding scientist.
-For his long life(1849-1936) he achieved tremendous success thanks to great hard work, purposeful work, keen eyes, theoretical clarity,
+Conditioned reflex There is no need to prove that I.P.
+Pavlov was an outstanding scientist.
+For my long life(1849–1936) he achieved enormous success thanks to great diligence, purposeful work, keen insight, theoretical clarity,

 From the author's book